Turkey is here! Shop whole Thanksgiving birds and cuts. SHOP CORN & SOY FREE TURKEY.

 • Contains: Toluene, a highly toxic chemical with a wide range of detrimental health effects when inhaled, swallowed, or when comes in contact with skin or eyes

-You can find Apeel-coated produce in stores like Trader Joe’s, Whole Foods, Sprouts, Fairway Market, and Costco.
-The company has secured partnerships with many large produce producers, too.
+Apeel-coated produce was quickly adopted in stores like Trader Joe’s, Whole Foods, Sprouts, Fairway Market, and Costco.
+The company secured partnerships with many large produce producers, too.
 Due to its miraculous abilities and “certified for organic” status, it’s catching on quickly and the lists keep growing!

 How to Know if Produce is Coated